Multivariate backtests and copulas for risk evaluation: Introduction

 Financial risks are quantified usually using tail risk measures, like value-at-risk ($\VaR$) or expected shortfall ($\ES$) at a given confidence level $\alpha$.
 This reduces the risk evaluation to a point forecast, producing a single number at each date $t$.
 Yet, it is much more powerful for a risk evaluation to produce a density forecast, namely to compute the probability density function $p(l)$ for the losses $l$.
 Much more information is contained in $p(l)$, in particular all the risk measures can be computed at any desired confidence level $\alpha$.
 Furthermore, the validation of a risk evaluation in a backtest allows for better statistical tests, essentially comparing the sequence of time-dependent forecasts for $p_t(l)$ with the realized loss $l(t+\DT)$ between $t$ and $t+\DT$ by using a probability integral transform (PIT).

 Remains the problem of building the forecast $p(l)$.
+A process for the time evolution of the assets is a good foundation to build such forecasts.
 Any financial forecast should be rooted in stylized facts, namely statistical regularities observed in most time series, and in dynamic models for the time evolution of the prices, namely in processes.
 The base model is a random walk for the prices, but clear deviations are observed empirically from the simplest constant volatility process.
 Quantitatively, the most important stylized fact is the clustering of volatility, also called heteroskedasticity.
-This clustering is precisely what allows for a forecast, since period of low (high) volatility are likely to be followed by low (high) volatility.
-A quadratic long-memory ARCH (LM-ARCH) process is used in this paper to model the dynamics of the volatility, leading to simple volatility forecasts.
+This clustering is precisely what allows for a forecast, since period of low (resp. high) volatility are likely to be followed by low (resp. high) volatility.
+A quadratic long-memory ARCH (LM-ARCH) process is used in this paper to model the dynamics of the volatility, leading to simple and ``universal'' volatility forecasts.

+An important pre-requisite for any statistical test on time series is that the data must be stationary.
+Because of the volatility dynamics, returns are not stationary.
+Some care needs to be taken in order to discount for the volatility dynamics and to obtain stationary random variables.
 The returns discounted for the volatility dynamics are called innovations (since the volatility is predictable to a good extent, the returns after removing the predictable part are fundamentally the new information in the process).
-The historical innovations are serially independent, and follows a fixed time-independent distribution (at least to a good approximation).
-Both stylized facts are the main ingredients to build a risk evaluation, where the volatility forecast fixes the size of the distribution $p(l)$ which is of fixed shape.
+The historical innovations are serially independent, and follow a fixed time-independent distribution (at least to a good approximation).
+Both stylized facts are the main ingredients to build a risk evaluation: the volatility forecast fixes the size of the distribution $p(l)$, and the shape of $p(l)$ is given by the stationary distribution of the innovations.
 These forecasts are based on the available information up to a given time $t$, say for example, to measure the current level of volatility.
 If an analytical form is needed for the univariate probability distributions, a Student distribution provides for a simple and accurate shape for most assets.

-Computing risk for a portfolio adds the complexity of the multivariate dependencies between assets.
-Most assets are positively correlated, the typical example being stocks and stock indexes.
-We want to characterize the dependencies beyond linear correlations, and the full dependencies are contained in copulas.
-Some cares need to be taken in order to discount for the volatility dynamics and to have stationary random variables.